Johnson & Johnson COVID-19 vaccine batch fails quality check

 A federal official said Wednesday evening the administration’s goal can be met without additional J&J doses.

-A J&J spokesman said earlier Wednesday that J&J met the end-of-March goal, but did not respond to questions about whether the Emergent plant had been cleared by FDA.
+A J&J spokesman said earlier Wednesday that the company met the end-of-March goal, but did not respond to questions about whether the Emergent plant in Baltimore had been cleared by FDA.

 As of Wednesday, J&J had provided about 6.8 million doses, according to the U.S. Centers for Disease Control and Prevention’s online vaccine tracker.
-Some additional doses may not yet have been recorded as delivered, and the CDC said Wednesday that another 11 million doses of the vaccine would be available for shipments starting on Thursday.
+Some additional doses may not yet have been recorded as delivered, and federal health officials said Wednesday that another 11 million doses of the vaccine would be available for shipments starting on Thursday.

-It was not immediately clear where those 11 million doses originated, but Johnson & Johnson has been shipping finished vaccines from its factory in the Netherlands to the U.S.
+It was not immediately clear where those 11 million doses originated, but J&J has been shipping finished vaccines from its factory in the Netherlands to the U.S.

-The FDA said it was aware of the situation but referred questions to Johnson & Johnson.
+J&J said it was putting more of its manufacturing and quality experts inside Emergent’s Baltimore factory to supervise production of the COVID-19 vaccine, a move meant to enable delivery of an additional 24 million vaccine doses through April.

+The J&J vaccine has been viewed as crucial for vaccination campaigns around the world, because only one shot is required and it can be shipped and stored at standard refrigeration temperatures, unlike some other vials that must be kept frozen.
+The company also has pledged to sell the vaccine without a profit, but only during the pandemic emergency.

+J&J said it still expects to deliver more than 1 billion vaccine doses globally by the end of the year.

 The problem with the vaccine batch was first reported by The New York Times.
+The FDA said it was aware of the situation but declined further comment.

 Associated Press reporters Matt Perrone and Zeke Miller in Washington contributed to this report.